 The Freehold Interest in London Luton Airport has been placed in the Level 3 category the valuers have adopted an explicit discounted cash flow methodology and made assumptions regarding passenger growth and RPI forecasts based on our analysis of historical trends and knowledge of other airports.
 At reversion (2032) it is assumed that the freeholder would sell the Airport.
 This is consistent with the methodology previously adopted.
 The valuers have capitalised all income from passenger and cargo throughput and have made appropriate deductions for management fees and the rent payable on the additional 40 acres to arrive at a forecast net income each year.
 As well as adopting an explicit discounted cash flow methodology the valuers also undertook a 'cross-check' using a traditional yield approach.
-The valuation of £1,484 million reflects a Net Initial Yield of 0.5% based on current income.
+The valuation of £1,358.599 million reflects a Net Initial Yield of 0.5% based on current income.
 This is considered a prudent level recognising the nature of the interest.
+This valuation is subject to final agreement and taxation issues so is draft at time of reporting.